TobyLobster/sqrt_test/readme.md

 ## 6502 Integer Square Root - which is best? ##

-The purpose of this page is to compare the performance of several different implementations of a 16 bit integer square root on the 6502 CPU, to find out which is best.
+The purpose of this page is to compare the performance and memory cost of several different implementations of a 16 bit integer square root on the 6502 CPU, to find out which is best.
 This function is sometimes known as isqrt, and conventionally it rounds down the result, so the result fits in 8 bits.

 See the Wikipedia page for [integer square root](https://en.wikipedia.org/wiki/Integer_square_root) for details of algorithms.